 From China Digital Space

 Steve Jobs’ death on October 5, 2011 triggered an enormous reaction from Chinese netizens.
-Beijing real estate tycoon Pan Shiyi has also rode the wave, posting the following tweet on Weibo:
+On Weibo, Beijing real estate tycoon Pan Shiyi chimed in with the following post:

-One netizen rejoined:
+One netizen replied:

-@TangRouding9983: When Mr. Pan passes away some day, your company should offer homes that are under RMB1000 per square meter.
+@TangRouding9983 (@唐若丁9983): When Mr. Pan passes away some day, your company should offer homes that are under RMB1000 per square meter.
 Over a billion people will commemorate you then.